 How can I count the values in a column in PySpark, while also applying a condition on the column’s values?

-Method 1: Count Values that Meet One Condition
+Method 1: Counting Values That Meet a Single, Explicit Condition

 #count values in 'team' column that are equal to 'C'